 The success of the Smithsonian’s National Air and Space Museum exceeded expectations.
 Record crowds beat a path to the Museum from the first day the doors opened and have kept coming unabated year after year.
-The five millionth visitor cross the threshold only six months after opening day.
+The five millionth visitor crossed the threshold only six months after opening day.

 But there was little time to rest on post-1976 laurels.
 In the early years, the Museum kept a fast pace, offering new exhibit galleries (nearly one per year), new movies, and public programs.
 In 1982, the groundbreaking Black Wings exhibit opened, exploring the long struggle of African Americans to take to the sky.
 In 1996 we opened a new interactive gallery called How Things Fly.
 It offers imaginative interactive devices that help people of all ages grasp the basic principles of flight, and entertaining talks and demonstrations on scientific principles.
 The gallery remains one of the most popular stops for children who visit the Museum.